 Small claims courts provide a simple and inexpensive way for parties to manage disputes or evictions.
 So, as a landlord, you'll need the help of a small claims court for issues of unpaid rent, evicting tenants, and security deposit deductions.

-As per the Tennessee landlord-tenant laws, if a landlord decides to file in said court, the maximum lawsuit is $25,000.
+As per the Tennessee landlord-tenant laws, if landlords decide to file in said court, the maximum lawsuit is $25,000.
 Currently, rent-related cases have a 6-year statute of limitation, whereas other types of housing disputes have a 3-year statute of limitation.

 Landlord Entry